top of page

 Cared for by restoration volunteers, this rare Garry oak meadow at Devonian Regional Park is home to species found nowhere else in Canada.
 Today, only a fraction of the Garry Oak ecosystem remains in southern British Columbia.
 Land conversion for residential, agricultural, and industrial development reduced the range of this unique ecosystem to small patches spread across the province, mostly on Vancouver Island.

 Kristen Miskelly (centre) conducts a Meadow Makers session at her nursery in Saanich, near Victoria.
-Her four-month program teaches locals about native plant restoration, highlighting some Garry oak ecosystem species.
+Her four-month program teaches locals about native plant restoration, and how local species adapted to the region's climate don't need pesticides.
 Landscapers and seasoned gardeners are a regular presence in her courses.

 Garry oaks are British Columbia's only native oak trees.
-A large one, at Beacon Hill Park in Victoria, spreads its long, gnarled branches around a meadow. (above) Not too far from this area sits a young Garry oak tree soaking in the early evening light near the entrance of the park. (right)
+An imposing one at Beacon Hill Park in Victoria spreads its long branches around a meadow. (above) Not far away, a young Garry oak tree stands near the park entrance.
+Gretchen Brewin planted it during a ceremony honouring her in 2019.
+She was Victoria's first woman to serve as mayor. (right)

 Uplands Park, in Oak Bay, protects the remnants of a Garry Oak meadow ecosystem by the ocean.
 Originally intended for development, this area was turned into a park after the municipality bought the land in 1946. (above)